m0ose/asx/docs/Model.md

 > `turtleBreeds (breedNames)` <br />
 > `linkBreeds (breedNames)`

 Given a string of space-separated names, creates breads of that name.
-So for turtles, `turtleBreeds('foxes rabbits')` would create two turtles breeds, foxes & rabbits.
+So for turtles, `turtleBreeds('foxes rabbits')` would create two new turtles breeds, foxes & rabbits via `turtles.newBreed('foxes')` & `turtles.newBreed('rabbits')`

 ## Properties